AnarchyLinux/installer/.github/ISSUE_TEMPLATE/feature_request.md

 ## Relevant info

 <!-- Links to websites that are relevant to this feature request,
-such as other Github/Gitlab/... repos or websites mentioning the feature or its implementation. -->
+such as other Github/Gitlab/... repos or websites mentioning the feature or its implementation. -->K